 The Company measures deferred tax assets and liabilities using enacted tax rates that will apply in the years in which the temporary differences are expected to be recovered or paid.
-Accordingly, the Company's deferred tax assets and liabilities were remeasured to reflect the reduction in the U.S. corporate income tax rate from 35 percent to 21 percent, resulting in a \$53.4 million increase in income tax benefit for the year ended December 31, 2017 and a corresponding \$53.4 million decrease in net deferred tax liabilities as of December 31, 2017.
-While we have made a reasonable estimate of the impact of the 2017 Tax Act on deferred tax assets and liabilities, that estimate could change as we complete our analyses of all impacts of the 2017 Tax Act, including, but not limited to, our calculation of immediate expensing for certain qualified assets acquired and placed into service after September 27, 2017, additional limitations on deductibility of executive compensation and the state tax effect of adjustments made to federal temporary differences.
-As we finalize our analysis of the tax law changes in the 2017 Tax Act, including the impact on our current year tax return filing positions throughout the 2018 fiscal year, we will update our provisional amounts for this remeasurement.
+Accordingly, the Company's deferred tax assets and liabilities were remeasured to reflect the reduction in the U.S. corporate income tax rate from 35 percent to 21 percent, resulting in a \$53.4 million income tax benefit for the year ended December 31, 2017 and a corresponding \$53.4 million decrease in net deferred tax liabilities as of December 31, 2017.
+The Company completed the accounting for the effects of the 2017 Tax Act during the one-year measurement period prescribed by SAB No. 118.
+As of December 31, 2018, the Company adjusted the provisional amounts recorded at December 31, 2017 by recording an additional \$0.8 million of income tax benefit and a corresponding \$0.8 million decrease in net deferred tax liabilities upon completing the analysis of the 2017 Tax Act and the filing of the 2017 federal income tax return.